paper-engineer/minimal-site/docs/_posts/2026-02-07-tk1-project-info.md

 # About this project

 This house was purchased as a half-completed renovation project in a good area of town.
+The plan is to put another house on the back yard, and potentially subdivide it.

+# Purchase evaluation

 Key drawcards
 - address (excellent)